Fey's Sleigh Ride: Production

 This was to be the fifth episode, but was bumped up when the episode "Swag" was postponed.
 "Swag" ended up airing as episode eleven with some new scenes edited in to make it a flashback episode.
 There were a few scenes that were edited out, including the one where Wilhelmina took the music box from Bradford's office and gave it to the "Mystery Woman."
 That filmed scene was shown at the beginning of this episode as a "Previously on Ugly Betty" recap.
 In the scenes when the music box was playing in this episode, the components did not move.

 The episode also featured the fourth installment of the telenovelita Vidas de Fuego, this time with Marlene Favela appearing as a nun who seduces the soccer player (Luis Roberto Guzmán), who was seen in the third episode.
 Favela also played the pregnant maid who happen to be the nun's twin sister.

 In one scene Daniel mentions that MODE is 50 years old, which means it has been in business since 1956.
 The rival fashion magazine in this episode, Isabella, may be a tongue-in-cheek reference to another fashion magazine that rivaled Vogue, Mirabella.

 Reception

-From Entertainment Weekly's Michael Slezak: "Not to get all Joey Lawrence on you guys, but Whoa!
+From Entertainment Weeklys Michael Slezak: "Not to get all Joey Lawrence on you guys, but Whoa!
 Tonight, for the first time in its four-episode run, Ugly Betty gave me the chills, and to my surprise, said shivers arrived during a scene pertaining to the show's central mystery, the untimely death of Fey Sommers."